jazdmiller/jazdmiller/README.md

 ### My Focus

-My focus revolves around frontend development and design, where I primarily work with React, Bootstrap, Material UI, and other frontend frameworks/libraries to craft visually stunning and interactive experiences.
+My focus revolves around frontend development and design, where I primarily work with React, HTML, CSS, Bootstrap, and other frontend frameworks/libraries to craft visually stunning and interactive experiences.
 I'm passionate about creating a sense of seamlessness and ease in my work, ensuring that every interaction feels natural and engaging.

 ### Technologies
 [![React](https://github.com/jazdmiller/jazdmiller/assets/90724224/77e7205a-1362-40b1-978d-b2aefab00fed)](https://react.dev/)